Somya-Sonakshi/amazon-listing-optimizer/README.md

 ## 🚀 Features

-- Fetches Amazon product details (title, bullets, description) by ASIN.
+- Fetches Amazon product details (title, bullets, description) by ASIN
 - Uses AI (Hugging Face model) to:
-  - Rewrite titles to be keyword-rich.
+  - Rewrite titles to be keyword-rich
-  - Improve bullet points for clarity.
+  - Improve bullet points for clarity
-  - Enhance descriptions persuasively.
+  - Enhance descriptions persuasively
-  - Suggest SEO keywords.
+  - Suggest SEO keywords
-- Displays side-by-side comparison of original vs. optimized listings.
+- Displays side-by-side comparison of original vs. optimized listings
-- Saves each optimization run in MySQL.
+- Saves each optimization run in MySQL
-- Provides a history page for each ASIN to track past optimizations.
+- Provides a history page for each ASIN to track past optimizations

 ---